keerthik/keerthik.github.io/essays/bookbetterthanmovie.md

 # Taking Advantage of Imagination in Design

-to a child, the box art makes the game way better / better than the game
+"the book was better than the movie" the uncanny valley and the box art to a child, the box art makes the game way better / better than the game graphics